 Apprentices are classed as workers for the purposes of workers’ compensation.
 They are covered by your policy just like any other worker.

 However, businesses that employ apprentices can benefit from an ‘apprentice discount’ on their accident insurance policy premium.
 This works by removing the cost of apprentice wages from your wage declaration, resulting in a lower premium.
+To be eligible you need to declare your wages by 31 August.

 For more information on this and how it works and can benefit you, visit our Reducing your premium page and look at the section called ‘Apprentice discount’.